oxygenxml/oxygen-publishing-template-samples/templates/align-search-and-breadcrumb/README.md

 }
 ```

-## How to use the Cutsomization
+## How to use the Customization

-To use this customization in your custom Publishing Template you must perform the following steps:
+To use this customization in your Publishing Template you must perform the following steps:

 1. Copy the *xslt/search.xsl* file in your template's base directory
 1. Reference the XSL file in the *&lt;xslt>* section of your template's descriptor file (*opt*):